zhiqin1998/bdc/readme.md

 1. Convert your annotations to YOLO labelling format (one txt file per image).
    - Train annotations follows format: x1,y1,x2,y2,class_id,annotator_id
    - Test annotations (if available, else create empty text file for each test image) follows format: x1,y1,x2,y2,class_id
-2. Create a new yaml file and modify the settings in it followingthe examples in `data` folder.
+2. Create a new yaml file and modify the settings in it following the examples in `data` folder.

 ## How to run